 - Walking for the day: 14 km, 3.5-4 hours

-Continuing along the coast, the quaint fishing village of Muxía is your final destination for today.
+After a long, steady climb from Lires to Facho de Lourido, the final descent comes as a huge relief.
+Relax a while on the gorgeous white sands of Lourido beach then follow the road along the rugged coastline to Muxía – your final destination for today.
 The fishing village of Muxía will charm you with its mix of pagan and religious traditions.
-Make sure to visit the sanctuary of Nosa Señora da Barca right by the Atlantic Ocean and its holy stones, said to have curative powers.
-According to tradition, you have to walk nine times under the ‘Pedra dos Cadrís’ to cure all your back ailments.
+Make sure to visit the sanctuary of Nosa Señora da Barca right by the Atlantic Ocean at the other “end of the Earth” and its holy stones, said to have curative powers.
+According to tradition, you have to walk nine times under the “Pedra dos Cadrís” to cure all your back ailments.
 And don’t forget to taste some of Galicia’s famous seafood.